Sabrinas Organizing

 • Paper Needs to Have Its Place

 First, let's decide what hobbies your Craft Room will hold.
-Usually, crafters have particular hobbies they like to do, whether sewing, knitting, drawing, or making things.
+Usually, crafters have particular hobbies they enjoy, whether sewing, knitting, drawing, or making things.
 These items come with the specific organizing products needed.

-They may use this space for assembly and even store finished products to sell at a craft show.
+They may use this space for assembly and even to store finished products for sale at a craft show.
 The versatility of this craft room is endless if you determine the use at the get-go.

 Now, let's start talking about the different areas of your organized craft room.